svilupp/awesome-generative-ai-meets-julia-language/README.md

 - [Llama Index](https://github.com/run-llama/llama_index) - Similar to LangChain but with a focus on data-centered applications like RAG.
 - [Instructor](https://github.com/jxnl/instructor) - Simple yet powerful structured extraction framework on top of OpenAI API.
 Excellent to understand the power of function calling API together with Pydantic.
 - [Marvin](https://github.com/prefecthq/marvin) - Powerful building blocks to quickly build AI applications and expose them via a production-ready API.
-- [Open Interpreter](https://github.com/KillianLucas/open-interpreter) - Let LLMs run code on your computer (eg, Python, Javascript, Shell, and more).
+- [Open Interpreter](https://github.com/KillianLucas/open-interpreter) - Let LLMs run code on your computer (eg, Python, JavaScript, Shell, and more).
 An open-source local alternative to OpenAI Code Interpreter.

 ## Other Awesome Lists